-When conducting a 1-on-1, reviewing leading and lagging metrics with the salesperson and asking them questions about things they need to do differently is very valuable.
-If you want to enhance your opportunities, you may want to check out our guide on “How To Run Your Sales Organization With Only 3 Numbers.“
+When conducting a 1:1, reviewing leading and lagging metrics with the salesperson and asking them questions about things they need to do differently is very valuable.
+If you want to enhance your opportunities, you may want to check out our guide on "How To Run Your Sales Organization With Only 3 Numbers."

 One of the most common pitfalls we see with sales leaders is not communicating up effectively.
 They want to appear like 'they've got this', and sometimes they do.
 They often hold on to valuable information without knowing it because they haven't had a conversation about what information their boss needs.
 Or they are waiting for things to change until they have 'better' news.
 Bad news does not get better with time.
 Sales leaders who are prepared with the relevant information their boss needs are invaluable.

 According to Provoke Media, "Companies that have leaders who are highly effective communicators had 47% higher total returns to shareholders over the last five years compared with firms that have leaders who are the least effective communicators.”
 Sharing important news and up-to-date data is very important for effective communication.

 The pandemic fractured many things, one of them is our sense of a schedule.
 Now more than ever, it is vital to have a Sales Management System.
 If you already have one, you may want to reevaluate it.

 There are times to change your Sales Management System, and during or after a pandemic is one of them.
 With the combination of uncertainty and remote work, the cadence of meetings should be more frequent.
 If you were meeting weekly, consider daily.
 If you were meeting monthly, consider weekly.